evolution-linux/evolution-docs/src/installation/live-images/guide.md

 ## Source

 To install packages provided on the install image, select `Local`.
-Otherwise, you may select `Network` to download the latest packages from the Void repository.
+Otherwise, you may select `Network` to download the latest packages from the EvolutionOS repository.

 > **Warning:** If you are installing the desktop environment from the xfce